 In order to keep the campus community safe and in compliance with applicable regulations and policies, each lab on campus should have a laboratory safety binder for the lab users that is unique to that lab.
-As part of the 2011 Lab Review process, HSE will be providing each lab with a customizable Laboratory Safety Guidebook.
+As part of the 2011 Lab Review process, RMS will be providing each lab with a customizable Laboratory Safety Guidebook.
 Once complete the Guidebook will contain University level information related to health, safety and the environment as well as customized laboratory specific information for methods, policies and procedures.
 Because every laboratory is unique, the specific information in this book will be different from the one next door.
 These templates are designed to allow lab users to create laboratory rules and procedures that are consistent with applicable legislation and University Policy, but are customized to each lab.
 The template format was chosen to limit the amount of work needed by each PI to complete a Guidebook.
 In the beginning only a few templates will be made available.
 You will be notified by e-mail when new templates become available.

 Last reviewed 12/19/2012 10:35:48 AM